telerik/winforms-docs/scheduler/data-binding/codeless-data-binding.md

   1. __[Exceptions]({%slug winforms/scheduler/data-binding/working-with-exceptions%})__ is a self-relation in the dataset, in this case __AppointmentsAppointments__.

-At the end the *Appointment Mapping Dialog* should look like the following screenshot.
+At the end the *Appointment Mapping Dialog* should look like the following screen shot.
 Save and Close the dialog when done:

 ![scheduler-data-binding-codeless-data-binding 008](images/scheduler-data-binding-codeless-data-binding008.png)